 - Find and click on the option USB devices & SD cards at the bottom of the screen

-- Now choose Plug in a camera or phone to backup files
+- Now choose Plug in a camera to backup files